🍫

 Under 1 yearNot yet

 Chocolate contains caffeine and theobromine, stimulants that can disrupt a baby’s sleep and cause irritability.
 Dark chocolate has the most.
+It is also added sugar, which the AAP says to avoid before age 2.

-4 years and upIntroduce with care
+2 years and upIntroduce with care

 How to serve: Treat it as an occasional sweet, not an everyday food.